stereobooster/zipper/Readme.md

   - Ability to highlight nodes when other controls are hovered - to easily identify which node is related to this control
   - Ability to jump to specific derivation cycle.
 This makes debuging so much easier I whould have done this earlier
   - Animation between cycles
-  - Pink arrows where zipper will move next (this feature needs more work)
+  - Pink arrows where zipper will move next
+- Display compaction (not the same as tree compaction)
+  - It removes all duplicate nodes and joins all edges from duplicate nodes.
+Node is duplicate if it has the same `originalId`, `start` and `end`
+  - This feature needs more work

 ## Next